Kaleli-96/Kaleli-96.github.io/index.md

+---
 # You don't need to edit this file, it's empty on purpose.
 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+# layout: Single
 author_profile: true
 ---

 # 👋 Hello, I'm Munyao Festus

-**Cybersecurity** • **Learner** • **Tech Enthusiast**
+**CyberSecurity** • **Learner** • **Tech Enthusiast**

 Welcome to my  GitHub portfolio!
-Here you'll find some of my journey into cybersecurity, starting projects, a bit about me, and a downloadable CV.
+Here you'll find some of my Journey into ybersecurity starting projects, a bit about me, and a downloadable CV.

 ---

 ## 🚀 Projects

 ### [🔗 Project One](https://github.com/yourusername/project-one)
-This was my introduction to cybersecurity—one of the first projects I undertook.
+This has been introduction to Cybersecurity one of the first project I have undertaken.

 **Technologies:** HTML, CSS, JavaScript

 ---

 ### [🔗 Project Two](https://github.com/yourusername/project-two)
-A short explanation about this project and what I learned.
+Short explanation about this project and what you learned.

 **Technologies:** React, Tailwind CSS, Firebase